romainsacchi/carculator/docs/index.rst

 More specifically, ``carculator`` generates `Brightway2 <https://brightway.dev/>`_ and `SimaPro <https://simapro.com/>`_
-inventories, but also directly provides characterized results against several midpoint indicators from the impact assessment method ReCiPe, ILCD, as well as life cycle cost indicators.
+inventories, but also directly provides characterized results against several midpoint indicators from the impact assessment method ReCiPe, EF 3.1, as well as life cycle cost indicators.

 ``carculator`` is a special in the way that it uses time- and energy-scenario-differentiated background inventories for the future, resulting from the coupling between the `ecoinvent database <https://ecoinvent.org>`_ and the scenario outputs of PIK's